×

 Definition of Quark and Dadiah

 Do you know What is Quark and Dadiah.
 If you are looking for the definition of Quark and Dadiah or want to know what is Quark and Dadiah?, then this is where you will fetch your answers.
 Well, in simple terms Quark is a type of fresh dairy product, common for the cuisines of German-speaking countries made by warming soured milk until the desired degree of coagulation (denaturation, curdling) of milk proteins is met, and then strained.
 While Dadiah is fermented milk product made from the milk of water Buffaloes.
 The milk obtained from buffaloes is fermented in bamboo containers or tubes.
 Both these products are unique in their own ways.
-Quark is a Not Available colored dairy product and Dadiah is White colored.
+Quark is a colored dairy product and Dadiah is White colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Quark bears Not Available flavor with a Not Available aroma whereas Dadiah has Sour and Thick flavor and a Milky aroma.
+Quark bears flavor with a aroma whereas Dadiah has Sour and Thick flavor and a Milky aroma.
 The color, flavor and the aroma of these products depict their origin.
 Quark originated in Germany, whereas origin of Dadiah is traced back to Indonesia.